icmlviz/icmlviz.github.io/index.md

 ## Topics:##

-•	directly visualizing the activations and parameters in intuitive aggregates
+•	Directly visualizing the activations and parameters in intuitive aggregates

-•	visualizing weights as features
+•	Visualizing weights as features

-•	visualizing gradient aggregates during training
+•	Visualizing gradient aggregates during training

 •	Improving interpretability of networks: